Let us eat cake - healthy behaviour change

 There are many factors to consider, and these are just a few ways health behaviour can be influenced, in our homes, workplace, and world around us.
 I would love to hear your thoughts.
 Do you see any of these patterns ringing true for you, either at home or at work?
 Comment below and share your thoughts.

-Sunrise Well offers Workplace Energy Audits with a one month assessment of the health and wellness of your workplace.
+Sunrise Well offers Workplace Audits with a one month assessment of the health and wellbeing of your workplace.

-You receive a comprehensive, professional report with clear recommendations to Empower Educate and Energise the health and wellbeing of your company.
-Message or call 0421 487 406 to discuss.
+You receive a comprehensive, professional report with clear recommendations to Empower Educate and Energise the health and wellbeing of your teams and leaders.